 In the case of a unit refusal for good cause the applicant will not be removed from the waiting list as described later in this section.
-The applicant will remain at the top of the waiting list until the family receives an offer for which they do not have good cause to refuse.
+The applicant will be placed at remain at the top bottom of the waiting list based on date and time of action. until the family receives an offer for which they do not have good cause to refuse.